 1. Pressure to Dispense Antibiotics

-Patients many times demand unnecessary antibiotics and this raises the threat of antimicrobial resistance.
+Patients often demand unnecessary antibiotics, and this raises the threat of antimicrobial resistance.
 This is mainly due to misconceptions about their effectiveness against viral infections like cold or flu.

 2. Limited Access to Patient Records